tedim52/ava-package/README.md

 Once this repo is public users will also be able to run `kurtosis run github.com/ava-labs/avalanche-package` so they don't have to clone the repo.

 You can find other configurations under the `config` folder.
+For example, if you'd like to try out the HyperSDK's starter vm, [`morpheusvm`](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm), run the `hypersdk.json` config.

 To remove the created [enclave][enclaves-reference], run `kurtosis enclave rm avalanche -f`.